- Hand Cut Wood Puzzles from the Hills of Pennsylvania!

 Signature Piece

-There is a special figure piece included in nearly all of my puzzles..
-It is my "Key" signature piece and is always signed, numbered and dated on the back like in the photo below, right.
+There is a special figure piece included in most of my puzzles..
+It is my "Key" signature piece and is signed, numbered and dated on the back.

-Sometimes, instead of including my signature piece, I choose an interesting random piece to sign and number the back of in an abbreviated form, like shown in the photo below, left.
-I usually do this if either the puzzle pieces are really small, there aren't very many pieces in the puzzle, or if I feel that the signature piece may in some way detract from the puzzle.
+Occasionally, instead of including my signature piece, I will choose an interesting random piece to sign and number the back of instead.
+I do this when I feel that the signature piece in some way detracts or doesn't go with the rest of the puzzle, such as if the pieces are unusually small or large, etc.

-With the exception of my signature piece and other figurals, I cut freehand, using my imagination as I go, which means I do not trace patterns.
-Each hand cut puzzle is one-of-a-kind!
+With the exception of my signature piece, other figurals, drop-out work or sculpted edges, I cut freehand, using my imagination as I go, which means I use no patterns.
+Each hand cut puzzle is one-of-a-kind and can not be duplicated, even if the same print is eventually used again.
 For more about my unique cutting styles, please visit Cutting Style.

 Storage Box